-This is a quick overview of the quantiles sketches in the library.
+This is an overview of the quantiles sketches in the library.
 Each of these quantile types may have one or more specific implementaions and some variation in API depending on the language.
 Three of the quantile sketches have mathematically provable error bounds while the fourth is an empirical algorithm.

 The three sketches with mathematically provable error bounds are: